Aayush-Sigdel/python-server-side-assignment-AayushSigdel/README.md

 When the user clicks the button, the browser sends a `GET` request to the Picsum API to fetch a random image.
 The request is successfully processed (`200 OK`), and the image is returned as a JPEG.
 The server allows the image to be cached, and in this case, it was served from a cache (faster).
 Request and response headers include useful metadata about browser capabilities, image format, caching policy, and network context.

----

-If you want, I can save this as a `README.md` file for you to download.
-Just let me know!